Careers in the Inland Fisheries Division

 Experience

-A summer job or internship is another way to gain valuable experience and increase chances of future employment.
-TPWD's Student Internship Program is for students who are enrolled in an accredited college or university and meet minimum requirements.
-Inland Fisheries interns work at freshwater hatcheries, field management offices, research laboratories, or the Texas Freshwater Fisheries Center.
-To find out what's available in a given year, visit the jobs section of our website.
+TPWD's Summer Student Internship Program is for students enrolled in accredited colleges or universities who meet minimum requirements.
+Inland Fisheries Division interns work in freshwater fish hatcheries, field stations, or at the Texas Freshwater Fisheries Center in Athens.
+For more information, visit the Internship Program section of our website.